-One particularly excellent way to help BPF is to make recurring monthly donations up to a $1,000 Goal.
-If willing, we would then list your name and a donor statement above.
+One particularly excellent way individual donors can help BPF is to make recurring monthly donations up to a $1,000 Goal.
+When your goal is reached, if willing, we will then list your name and a donor statement above.
 The more effort we put into BPF's mission now, the faster we can advance brain preservation science and technologies, and determine whether they can presently be validated.

-You might donate $100 a month for 10 months, $84 a month for 12 months, $42 a month for 24 months, or $28 a month for 36 months.
-These can be set up as recurring donations to our WePay General Fund.
+You might donate $100 a month for 10 months, $84 a month for 12 months, $42 a month for 24 months, $28 a month for 36 months, or whatever best fits your finances.
+These can be set up as recurring donations to our General Fund.
 If you start a recurring donation toward a $1000 Goal, please email us to let us know if we can add your name to our public list of current recurring donors below.
 Thank you for your pledge!

 BPF In The News

 Dr. Ken Hayworth: What is the Future of Your Mind?
 [Teaser VIDEO]

 Dr. Ken Hayworth, Part 1: Will You Preserve Your Brain?
 [PART#1 VIDEO]

 Dr. Ken Hayworth, Part 2: Will You Upload Your Mind?
 [PART#2 VIDEO]

 Ken Hayworth on brain emulation prospects - Extended online interview